The IoT and Sensors: A Quick Overview

 Let’s think back to the kitchen in the Carousel of Progress.
 We’ve been interacting with these features for several years now, with our Alexas and Nest Hubs.
 Let’s add a little IoT functionality by adding sensors to our appliances and connecting them to our home WiFi.
 Here we look at two appliances: the coffeemaker and the star of Disney’s show, the oven.

 For many of us, one of the most important appliances in our homes is our coffeemaker.
 For the coffee-addicts among us, this machine is vital for our brains to come alive each morning.
 And even more important are the coffee beans it extracts its magic from.
 The mere thought of running out of them motivates the java-dependent to take up valuable pantry space with an ample stash.
 The alternative is to make last-minute, sometimes inconvenient grocery store visits to ensure mornings run smoothly.

-This necessity became the mother of the invention behind Bottomless, a Seattle-based retail coffee distributor.
-When you sign up for their service, Bottomless sends you not just the coffee, but a small scale.
-Instructions direct you to connect the scale to WiFi and then store your container of coffee on its platform.
+This necessity became the mother of the invention behind Bottomless, a Seattle-based company that was originally retail coffee distributor.
+When you would sign up for their service, Bottomless would send you not just the coffee, but a small scale.
+Instructions direct you to connect the scale to WiFi and then store your coffee container on its platform.

 The connected device reports the declining weight to an application.
-This application then learns the average rate that the coffee supply diminishes, and predicts approximately when it will run out.
+This application then learns the average rate of diminishing supply, and predicts approximately when your coffee will run out.
 This date’s approach triggers an automatic shipment of the coffee the customer previously selected.

 In this way, IoT technology has improved the coffee connoisseur’s user experience in starting their day.
 Hoarding coffee is no longer an issue.
 The product arrives just in time without a trip to the grocery store; the shipment is triggered by actual consumption rather than by a schedule.